akpatell/Web-Design-Challenge/README_new.md

 #### <a id="visualization-pages"></a>Visualization pages

-You'll build four of these, one for each visualization.
+Four visualizations were built.
 Here's an example of one visualization page on two different screen sizes:

 Large screen: